 Setext-style headers are “underlined” using equal signs (for first-level headers) and dashes (for second-level headers).
 For example:

 This is an H1 ============= This is an H2 -------------

 -’s will work.

 Atx-style headers use 1-6 hash characters at the start of the line, corresponding to header levels 1-6.
 For example:

 # Heading 1 ## Heading 2 ### Heading 3 #### Heading 4 ##### Heading 5 ###### Heading 6

-Unordered lists use asterisks, pluses, and hyphens — interchangably — as list markers:
+To create unordered lists with Markdown, you can use asterisks, pluses, and hyphens — interchangeably — as list markers: